Dear Yan Lianke,

 I wish you all the best!
 And please give my regards to your mother and children!

-Translated by Jess Smee
+Translated from Mandarin by Marc Hermann.
+Translated to English by Jess Smee